soccerGB/DockerTestScipts/DCOS/MSI/readme.md

                microsoft/nanoserver          1709                33dcd52c91c3        5 weeks ago         236MB

 ## Launch the proxy container instance
+   The proxy cotnainer is expected to get run first before launching any client containers which relies on the proxy for accessign Instance Metadata.
+A new IP route to the network interface for 169.254.169.254 in setupproxynet.ps1 for making the Instance Metadata Service work from the proxy cotnainer itself.

       C:\DCOS\MSI> docker run -it proxycontainer

       C:\app>PowerShell -NoProfile -ExecutionPolicy Bypass -Command "& '.\setupproxynet.ps1'"